Tmweppner/simpleChat/README.md

 # simpleChat
-simple chat app using socket.io
+simple chat app using socket.io, nodeJS, and Express